 Zack - Nepal - Orphanage

 Zack, chemistry student at Rice University.
-Orphanage work in Nepal, summer 2011.
+Orphanage work in Nepal.

 I’d done volunteer work in Nicaragua but I wanted to do something else.
 Africa is kind of “in vogue” these days and I could definitely see myself there someday.
 To tell you the truth, Nepal struck me as the most random place I could choose, the most different.